Guru901/Ripress/docs/api-reference/app.md

 ## WebSocket Support

-Ripress provides built-in WebSocket support through the `wynd` crate when the "with-wynd" feature is enabled (default).
+Ripress provides built-in WebSocket support through the `wynd` crate when the "with-wynd" feature is enabled.
 This allows you to create real-time applications alongside your HTTP routes.

 ### Prerequisites